 If you don’t pass the first time, there is no limit on the amount of times you can take the course assessment.
 However, you will have to wait 24 hours before you take retake it.

-In AMI, when you reach the end of level 3, you’ll take the written knowledge assessment.
-If you pass this, you’re exempt from taking the permit test at the DPS\*!
+In AMI, you’ll take the written knowledge assessment when you reach the end of Level 3.
+If you pass this, you’re exempt from taking the permit test at the DPS.

 You have one hour to complete the test.

 If you don’t pass the first time, you have to wait 24 hours before your next attempt.

 You will never have to re-pay to take the test.

 In ADE, the assessment you take at the end of the course (after Level 8) will act as your DPS written knowledge exam.
 If you pass this test, you won’t be required to take the test at the DPS.

 For this exam, you need to get 21 out of 30 (70%) multiple-choice questions correct in order to receive your Certificate of Completion from Aceable.